cfengine/documentation/examples/tutorials/files-tutorial.markdown

 ## Prerequisites ##

-* Read the tutorial [Tutorial for Running Examples][Examples and Tutorials#Tutorial for Running Examples]
+* Read the tutorial [Tutorial for Running Examples][Examples and tutorials#Tutorial for Running Examples]
-* Ensure you have read and understand the section on [how to make an example stand alone][Examples and Tutorials#Make the Example Stand Alone]
+* Ensure you have read and understand the section on [how to make an example stand alone][Examples and tutorials#Make the Example Stand Alone]
 * Ensure you have read the note at the end of that section regarding modification of the body common control to the following:

 ```cf3